-- Voucher funds are the payer of last resort - Directly support documented treatment/service goals of the client - Receipts must be maintained by the agency - Invoice for requested service must be attached to the application - Individuals should increasingly demonstrate the ability to self-manage and/or transition to other fund sources based on access to disability benefits, insurance, employment, and/or housing vouchers
+- Voucher funds are the payer of last resort - Directly support documented treatment/service goals of the client - Receipts must be maintained by the agency - Invoice and treatment plan for requested service must be uploaded to the Transitional Voucher request form in the Cognito link. - Individuals should increasingly demonstrate the ability to self-manage and/or transition to other fund sources based on access to disability benefits, insurance, employment, and/or housing vouchers - Requests for Assisted Living Facilities (ALFs) rental assistance require DCF for approval.